The Lunar New Year starts today.

 Today is the first day of the New Year on the Chinese lunar calendar.
 Each year of the calendar's 12-year cycle is represented by an animal.
 According to the Chinese zodiac, people born during a given year share traits with that animal.
-2021 is the Year of the Ox.
-Those born in the Year of the Ox are known to be honest with strong devotion to work.
+2022 is the Year of the Tiger.
+Those born in the Year of the Tiger are known for their bravery, wisdom, and strength.

 Introduce students to the Chinese New Year by having them explore the Chinese zodiac.
 Begin the activity by having each student write five to eight adjectives or phrases that describe his or her personality traits.
 These should not be physical characteristics like hair color or height, but qualities such as "a good sense of humor," "honest," or "a risk-taker."